Tinnawutnnr/Tinnawutnnr/README.md

 - 👋 Hi, I’m @Tinnawutnnr
-- 👀 I’m interested in Python project
+- 👀 I’m interested in js
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning javascript
 - 📫 How to reach me on my gmail

 <!---